harishnkr/NewtonRice/.github/README.md

 * Copy the config files from the BSPWM folder and add it to ```~/.config/bspwm/``` directory.
 * Do the same for  SXHKD by adding the config file to ```~/.config/sxhkd/``` directory
 * Install Picom (the original package, not any other forks; since most of the features are now merged with the main fork), copy the config file from the ```Picom``` folder.
+* Make sure to make a wallpaper folder with the required wallpaper.
+Change the line with respect to feh in the bspwmrc in order to change the wallpaper.
 #### Polybar

 Make sure that these packages are installed along with the Polybar package: